-The memory analysis is carried out with the help of dump extractions from specific regions of executed files.
-After that, we detect a malicious program using the set of the YARA rules.
-We follow algorithms designed for its analysis and configuration extraction if malware is identified.
+- Memory analysis is carried out with the help of dump extractions from specific regions of executed files.

 Configuration feature: the key to the endless internal malware features